hpcleuven/VscDocumentation/source/compute/portal/ondemand/matlab.rst

       including the folder ``.MathWorks``, which can become quite big over time.
 To prevent ``$VSC_HOME`` from filling up, we recommend creating symlinks to redirect this folder to your ``$VSC_DATA`` directory.
 If this folder already exists, you can safely delete it.
-Execute the following commands to accomplish this:
+Execute the following commands to accomplish
+      this:

       .. code-block:: bash

-         rm -rv ~/.MathWorks
+         rm -rf ~/.MathWorks
          mkdir -pv $VSC_DATA/.MathWorks
          ln -sv $VSC_DATA/.MathWorks ~/.MathWorks